 Competency-based interviews can also be adapted to an online environment as long as it is secure and protects the rights of the interviewees.
 In this respect, proctoring can help.

-Specifically, SMOWL products meet different security parameters of our clients and are designed with state-of-the-art technology to meet different needs.
+Specifically, SMOWL plans meet different security parameters of our clients and are designed with state-of-the-art technology to meet different needs.
 If you want to learn more about them, ask for a free demo where we will show you everything we can do for your projects.